 Does a dental cleaning hurt?

-Everyone has a different threshold to pain.
-That being said, there are some situations in which a patient will feel more sensitivity that others.
+Everyone has a different threshold of pain.
+That being said, there are some situations in which a patient will feel more sensitivity to procedures than others.
 Most dental hygiene appointments should be completed once every 3-6 months depending on the health of your gums.
 If you do not have regular cleanings, you will feel some sensitivity.
 There is naturally a space between the tooth and the gum.
-This space collects the soft white plaque and bacteria.
+This space collects soft white plaque and bacteria.
 If it is not cleaned professionally, then the plaque calcifies into a stone called dental calculus.
-Miniscule amounts of dental calculus, tartar and plaque cause bleeding and red gums.
+Miniscule amounts of dental calculus, tartar, and plaque cause bleeding and red gums.
 Once this calculus is cleaned out, your gums will heal and the bleeding will stop.
 A new layer builds up after 2 months which is why you need regular hygiene appointments.
 If it has been years since your last appointment, you may need additional aids such as numbing gel and local freezing so that the dental hygienists can properly clean any deep gum pockets you have.
 We want you to be comfortable.
 Please do not hesitate to ask for dental freezing.

 Is this covered by my insurance?

 Most insurance plans cover the absolute bare minimum of hygiene appointments (1-2 times a year).
 Your dental professional backed by years of research may recommend a more frequent interval of hygiene appointments.
 The decision is up to the patient if they wish to proceed.